good-ware/js-mysql/README.md

 `npm i --save @goodware/mysql`

+## Breaking change!
+Peer dependencies for versions 3+

+All runtime dependencies in version 3 were changed to use peer dependencies.
+If you're missing a dependency, upgrade to npm version 7 or add them to your project.

 # Features

 - Creates database connections via mysql2-promise, optionally from a pool, with exponential backoff retry